 After the registration form and documentation has been received and reviewed, the Disability Coordinator will reach out to schedule an appointment to discuss accommodations.
 After you are approved, you will receive your accommodation letter through your email from the SDS office.
-You can also access your letter through your Accommodate profile.
+You can also access your letter through your Aim profile.
 It is the responsibility of the student to provide their instructors with their accommodation letter within the first week of classes.
-In order to continue receiving accommodations for the remaining semesters, students must submit a renewal request through Accommodate.
+In order to continue receiving accommodations for the remaining semesters, students must submit a renewal request through Aim.

 Documentation Guidelines for Individuals with Disabilities

 Students, staff, and faculty requesting accommodations at Johns Hopkins University are required to submit documentation to receive services and/or accommodations under the Americans with Disabilities Act Amendments (ADAAA) and Section 504 of the Rehabilitation Act of 1973.
 Individuals with disabilities are protected from discrimination and may be entitled to reasonable accommodations and the right to equal access to programs and services.